deadlydog/deadlydog.github.io/_posts/2013-05-16-powershell-functions-to-get-an-xml-node-and-get-and-set-an-xml-elements-value-even-when-the-element-does-not-already-exist.md

 </pre>
 </div>

-&#160;

 Holy smokes.
-So simple it blows my mind.&#160; So everything is great, right?&#160; Well, it is until you try and read or write to an element that doesn’t exist.&#160; If the <version> element is not in the xml, when I try and read from it or write to it, I get an error such as “Error: Property ‘version’ cannot be found on this object.
-Make sure that it exists.”.&#160; You would think that checking if an element exists would be straight-forward and easy right?
-Well, it almost is.&#160; There’s a [SelectSingleNode() function](http://msdn.microsoft.com/en-us/library/system.xml.xmlnode.selectsinglenode.aspx) that we can use to look for the element, but what I realized after a couple hours of banging my head on the wall and [stumbling across this stack overflow post](http://stackoverflow.com/questions/1766254/selectsinglenode-always-returns-null), is that in order for this function to work properly, you really need to use the overloaded method that also takes an XmlNamespaceManager; otherwise the SelectSingleNode() function always returns null.
+So simple it blows my mind.
+So everything is great, right?
+Well, it is until you try and read or write to an element that doesn’t exist.
+If the <version> element is not in the xml, when I try and read from it or write to it, I get an error such as “Error: Property ‘version’ cannot be found on this object.
+Make sure that it exists.”.
+You would think that checking if an element exists would be straight-forward and easy right?
+Well, it almost is.
+There’s a [SelectSingleNode() function](http://msdn.microsoft.com/en-us/library/system.xml.xmlnode.selectsinglenode.aspx) that we can use to look for the element, but what I realized after a couple hours of banging my head on the wall and [stumbling across this stack overflow post](http://stackoverflow.com/questions/1766254/selectsinglenode-always-returns-null), is that in order for this function to work properly, you really need to use the overloaded method that also takes an XmlNamespaceManager; otherwise the SelectSingleNode() function always returns null.

-So basically you need an extra 2 lines in order to setup an XmlNamespaceManager every time you need to look for a node.&#160; This is a little painful, so instead I created this function that will get you the node if it exists, and return $null if it doesn’t:
+So basically you need an extra 2 lines in order to setup an XmlNamespaceManager every time you need to look for a node.
+This is a little painful, so instead I created this function that will get you the node if it exists, and return $null if it doesn’t:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:4d033fed-aa0d-49a4-ac82-0d0b933bfcea" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>